privacybydesign/irma-frontend-packages/examples/browser/irma-legacy/README.md

 This package is an example for how to use `irma-legacy` in the web browser.
 See the source of `index.js` and `public/index.html` for how we use it.

+This example uses the `irma-legacy` module from this repository. `irma-legacy` requires its own installation and building steps.
+These steps have to be executed first before you can start this example.
+For an explanation how to do this you can check the README of `irma-legacy`.

-You can run this example by running these commands in this directory:
+After having built `irma-legacy`, you can run this example by running these commands in this directory:

 ```bash
 npm install